This is the multi-page printable view of this section. Click here to print.

 • To add a color node, simply click in the empty space just below the gradient image.

-• To delete a node, hold the alt key and click on the node you want to delete.
+• To delete a node, hold the Alt Key and Click on the node you want to delete.

-• To change the color of a node, double click on the node.
+• To change the color of a node, Double Click on the node.

 • Nodes can be dragged to change the positon of the blend.

-• To invoke the full (old) gradient editor, simply double click on the gradient control.
+• To invoke the full gradient editor, simply double click on the gradient in the effect editor.

 • When a gradient is linked to a library gradient, a link icon will appear over the gradient control and no nodes will be shown.